iterative/dvc.org/content/docs/command-reference/add.md

 ## Example: Transfer to an external cache

 Sometimes you may want to add a large dataset currently found in an external location, so it becomes local to the project.
-However, your local file system may not have enough space to download it — which is needed to add data in DVC, right?
-Not necessarily!
+But what if there's not enough disk space to download the data first?

 The `--out` option lets you add external data in a way that it's
 <abbr>cached</abbr> first, and then